yaw277/slire/README.md

   collection: mongoClient.db('expenseDb').collection<Expense>('expenses'),
   mongoClient,
   scope: { organizationId: 'acme-123' }, // applied to all reads and writes
-  options: { generateId: generateExpenseId }, // all options are optional and come with sensible defaults });
+});

 // better to have a factory enforcing constraints and encapsulating db/collection names